A Rate-Distortion Perspective on Quantum State Redistribution: Entanglement-assisted source coding emerging in the limit of unit per-copy fidelity

 \section{Entanglement-assisted source coding emerging in the limit of unit per-copy fidelity}

 In this section we are going to specialise the above general theory to the traditional setting of quantum source compression, where the distortion measure is the \emph{infidelity of decoding}, i.e. one minus the fidelity (squared) between the decoded state and an ideal state.
+This means that in all the distortion functions defined in the sequel, $D_0=0$.
+Note, however, that unlike the usual setting of Schumacher's data compression, we allow for potentially unlimited entanglement, which affects the rate in certain scenarios.